 The Tax-Free Savings Account (TFSA) is a new kind of tax-advantaged savings vehicle which will provide every Canadian, age 18 and older, with the opportunity to invest $5,000 a year tax-free.
 However, individuals must be the age of majority in their province to open a TFSA with BMO Nesbitt Burns.

-The annual limit began with $5,000 in 2009 and is indexed to inflation.
-Any increases will be made periodically in $500 increments.
-There is no lifetime maximum contribution limit - only an annual limit which is currently $6,000.
+The $5,000 annual limit begins in 2009, is indexed to inflation and increases will be made periodically in $500 increments.
+There is no lifetime maximum contribution limit – only an annual limit.

-In general, a TFSA is permitted to hold the same investments as an RRSP.
+A TFSA is generally permitted to hold the same investments as an RRSP

-You can provide funds to your spouse, common law partner, or adult children allowing them to make a contribution to their own TFSA (subject to their personal TFSA contribution limit).
+Through your TFSA, you can provide funds to your spouse, common law partner, or adult children allowing them to make a contribution to their own TFSA (subject to their available TFSA personal contribution room).
 None of the income earned within their TFSA would be attributed back to you as source of the funds.

 Contact our team if you would like to discuss how the TFSA fits into your financial plan (416) 359-5603